 Common Exclusions in Commercial Flood Insurance Policies

-- Damage from moisture, mildew, or mold
+- Damage from moisture, mildew, or mold that you could have prevented

 - Items stored outside your building, such as landscaping, fences, or detached signs